Broadridge Financial Solutions Inc (BR)'s Winning Formula: Finan

 - Momentum rank: 9/10

 Each one of these components is ranked and the ranks also have positive correlation with the long term performances of stocks.
 The GF score is calculated using the five key aspects of analysis.
 Through backtesting, we know that each of these key aspects has a different impact on the stock price performance.
 Thus, they are weighted differently when calculating the total score.
-With a high Growth rank and Profitability rank, and a moderate Financial Strength and GF Value rank, GuruFocus assigned Broadridge Financial Solutions Inc the GF Score of 93 out of 100, which signals the highest outperformance potential.
+With a high profitability and growth rank, but a moderate financial strength and GF Value rank, GuruFocus assigned Broadridge Financial Solutions Inc a GF Score of 93 out of 100, which signals the highest outperformance potential.

 Understanding Broadridge Financial Solutions Inc's Business

-Broadridge Financial Solutions Inc, with a market cap of $24.30 billion and sales of $6.21 billion, operates with an operating margin of 16.07%.
+Broadridge Financial Solutions Inc, with a market cap of $24.21 billion and sales of $6.21 billion, operates with an operating margin of 16.07%.
 Since its spin-off from ADP in 2007, Broadridge has become a leading provider of investor communications and technology-driven solutions to banks, broker/dealers, asset managers, wealth managers, and corporate issuers.
-The company is composed of two segments: investor communication solutions (ICS), and global technology and operations (GTO).
+The company is composed of two segments: investor communication solutions (ICS), and global technology and operations (GTO), both contributing to its diversified income streams.

 Profitability Rank Breakdown

 The Profitability Rank reflects Broadridge Financial Solutions Inc's impressive standing among its peers in generating profit.
-The company's Operating Margin has increased from 14.97% in 2019 to 15.45% in 2023, indicating a growing proficiency in transforming revenue into profit.
-Additionally, the Gross Margin has consistently risen over the past five years, reaching 29.46% in 2023.
-The Piotroski F-Score further confirms the company's solid financial situation, while a Predictability Rank of 4.5 stars out of five underscores its consistent operational performance.
+The company's Operating Margin has increased to 15.45% in 2023 from 14.97% in 2019, indicating an improvement in operational efficiency.
+Additionally, Broadridge Financial Solutions Inc's Gross Margin has also seen a consistent rise, reaching 29.46% in 2023.
+The Piotroski F-Score further confirms the company's solid financial situation, while a strong Predictability Rank of 4.5 stars out of five underscores its consistent operational performance.

 Growth Rank Breakdown

-With a high Growth rank, Broadridge Financial Solutions Inc demonstrates a strong commitment to expanding its business.
-The company's 3-Year Revenue Growth Rate of 9.6% outperforms 53.05% of companies in the Software industry.
-The three-year EBITDA growth rate of 13.2% and a five-year rate of 10.3% highlight the company's capability to drive growth.
+With a high Growth Rank, Broadridge Financial Solutions Inc demonstrates a strong commitment to expanding its business.
+The company's 3-Year Revenue Growth Rate of 9.6% outperforms 52.95% of companies in the Software industry.
+Moreover, Broadridge Financial Solutions Inc has seen a robust increase in its EBITDA over the past few years, with a three-year growth rate of 13.2 and a five-year rate of 10.3, highlighting the company's capability to drive growth.

 Considering Broadridge Financial Solutions Inc's financial strength, profitability, and growth metrics, the GF Score highlights the firm's unparalleled position for potential outperformance.
-With a GF Score of 93, the company stands out as a compelling choice for investors seeking growth and profitability.
-For those looking to explore further, GuruFocus Premium members can find more companies with strong GF Scores using the following screener link: GF Score Screen.
+The company's ability to consistently improve its margins and sustain growth in a competitive industry sets it apart as a compelling investment opportunity.
+Investors looking for similar high-performing companies can explore more options using the GF Score Screen provided by GuruFocus Premium.

 This article, generated by GuruFocus, is designed to provide general insights and is not tailored financial advice.
 Our commentary is rooted in historical data and analyst projections, utilizing an impartial methodology, and is not intended to serve as specific investment guidance.
 It does not formulate a recommendation to purchase or divest any stock and does not consider individual investment objectives or financial circumstances.
 Our objective is to deliver long-term, fundamental data-driven analysis.
 Be aware that our analysis might not incorporate the most recent, price-sensitive company announcements or qualitative information.
 GuruFocus holds no position in the stocks mentioned herein.